Summary

 Conclusion and Further Reading

-- Standardize your inputs and outputs.
+- Standardize inputs and outputs.

 - Scale with inducing points or BBMM when N > 10,000.